Tamim-369/tamim-cli/README.md

 in the user folder

-## Configuration
+## Configuration (Optional)

-Create a `tamim.config.cjs` file in your project root:
+Create a `tamim.config.cjs` file in your project root if you want to add api requests automatically in your postman collection:

 ```javascript
 module.exports = {